-But we bet you haven’t tried this one, it’s pretty hilarious: Vomiting Potato Monsters.
-Little herb-tossed potato guys (boil or use Microwave Ready) appear to be spewing spinach dip made with mayo, Greek yogurt, olives and water chestnuts.
+But we bet you haven’t tried this one, it’s pretty hilarious: Hallowing Potato Monsters.
+Little herb-tossed potato guys (boil or use Microwave Ready) appear to be spewing spinach dip made with mayo, Greek yogurt, olives, and water chestnuts.

 What kids don’t like to gross out their friends?
 No problem with this quick-to-prepare appetizer.
 It’s vegetarian and gluten-free.
 Bonus: fans are saying when Halloween is over, these will make perfect “Minions.”
 If your children are into icky stuff, we’ve seen a “brain” created by piping mashed potatoes through a wide frosting tip.

-Here are a few other great ideas out there combining potatoes with Halloween:
+Here are a few other great ideas out there for combining potatoes with Halloween:

 Halloween Mashed Boo-tatoes—Form little triangular ghosts on the dinner plate and stick on some eyes.
 Similar is the Spooky Shepherd’s Pie: pudgy ghosties with green-pea eyes over a savory pie casserole.